kubernetes-retired/service-catalog/docs/design.md

 to the Application code to use that information to talk to the Service ServiceInstance.

-### Deleting Service ServiceInstances
+### Deleting Service Instances

 As with all resources in Kubernetes, you can delete any of the Service Catalog resource by doing an HTTP DELETE to the resource's URL.
-However, it is important to note the you can not delete a Service ServiceInstance while there are ServiceInstanceCredentials associated with it.
+However, it is important to note the you can not delete a Service Instance while there are ServiceInstanceCredentials associated with it.
 In other words, before a Service ServiceInstance can be delete, you must first delete all of its ServiceInstanceCredentials.
 Attempting to delete an ServiceInstance that still has a ServiceInstanceCredential will fail